-Wizard Page Details Other package names are displayed only if you have edited the system package and saved the customized version as a new package.
+Other package names are displayed only if you have edited the system package and saved the customized version as a new package.
 You can specify any name for the customized package.
-The name must not contain any of the following invalid characters: /\?:"'<> '%~.
+The name must not contain any of the following invalid characters: $/ \ ? : " ' <> | '\% \sim$ .
 The directory, used to store the package, is given the specified name and the package name remains the same.

-Provide Primary Server Information page Specify the addresses that can be used to access the ZENworks Server.
+Wizard Page Details Provide Primary Server Information page Specify the addresses that can be used to access the ZENworks Server.
 A device needs to access the ZENworks Server when the deployment is a network installation (the pre-agent must download the ZENworks Agent files from the ZENworks Server) and when it registers as a managed device.
 All addresses you specify must belong to the same ZENworks Server.
 For example, assume that you are deploying the ZENworks Agent to devices on your private network and to devices on the other side of a firewall or router that is using NAT (Network Address Translation).
 You would list the ZENworks Server private network address (IP address, DNS name, or both) and also list its NAT address.
 Add Registration Key page Select a registration key to use during the registration portion of the deployment process.
 A registration key provides information about the folders and groups to which a device is assigned during registration.
 Selecting a registration key is optional; if you do not select one, registration rules are used to determine the folder and group assignments.
 To deploy to servers or workstations, choose a server registration key or a workstation registration key respectively.
 For more information about registration keys and rules, see Chapter 10, "Registering Devices," on page 59.
 Additional Language Selection page On Windows, select additional language packages to be included with the deployment package.
 The progress and message logs for the deployment process are displayed in English by default.
 If you want to receive the messages in the language of the machine locale, then you must add the necessary additional language packs to the deployment package.

-Wizard Page Details Select Destination for the New Deployment Package Select whether you want to overwrite the existing package or save the edited package as a custom package.
-The two options are: page Overwrite Original Deployment Package: Replace the original package with this edited package.
+Wizard Page Details Select Destination for the New Deployment Package page Select whether you want to overwrite the existing package or save the edited package as a custom package.
+The two options are: Overwrite Original Deployment Package: Replace the original package with this edited package.
 Select a Name for the New Deployment Package Saves the edited package as a new custom package.
 The original package remains unchanged.
 You can specify any name you want for the new custom package.
-The name must not contain any of the following invalid characters: $/ \ ? : "' <> ' \% \sim$ .
+The name must not contain any of the following invalid characters: $/ \ ? : "' <> \ '\% \sim$ .
 The name that you specify is used to identify the updated packages on the zenworks-setup page.
 The package name remains the same and the directory used to store the package is given the name you specify.
-All new packages are saved in the ZENworks Server: % ZENSERVER_HOME%\install\downloads\custom directory on Windows and /opt/microfocus/zenworks/ install/downloads/custom on Linux.
-For example, if you modify the x86 version of the PreAgentPkg_Agent.exe package and save it with a name of ExternalPack, the file is stored as follows: %ZENSERVER_HOME%\Micro Focus\ZENworks\install\downloads\custom\Externa lPack\x86\PreAgentPkg_Agent.exe on Windows and / opt/microfocus/zenworks/install/downloads/ custom/ExternalPack/x86/PreAgentPkg_Agent.exe on Linux.
-NOTE: If you want to delete custom deployment packages, you must manually delete the directory containing the packages.
+All new packages are saved in the ZENworks Server: \install\downloads\custom directory on Windows and on Linux.
+For example, if you modify the x86 version of the PreAgentPkg_Agent.exe package and save it with a name of ExternalPack, the file is stored as follows: NOTE: If you want to delete custom deployment packages, you must manually delete the directory containing the packages.